Couple forced to cancel vacation after erroneous $4K Starbucks tip

-TULSA, Okla.
-(KFOR) – An Oklahoma couple found themselves in a battle with Starbucks after a glitch cost them thousands.
+An Oklahoma couple found themselves in a battle with Starbucks after a glitch cost them thousands.
+KTLA’s sister station KFOR reports.

 According to NBC News, Jesse O’Dell went to a Tulsa Starbucks and ordered two coffees for $11.83.
 Later in the day, his wife’s credit card was declined while shopping.